 Insulation is one of the most important factors that affect how much space a heater heats.
 Is your home insulated?
 How well your room is insulated plays a significant role.
 The larger the space it will heat, the better its insulation.

-Using the space heater in an uninsulated room will take more time to heat up.
+Using the large room space heater in an uninsulated room will take more time to heat up.
 That’s because there are no barriers between the warmth and colder air outside.

 The same thing goes for drafty windows and doors: these drafts let cold air inside and interrupt the flow of warm air from your heater towards other areas where it needs to go.

 The heating power is another important factor that affects how much space a heater heats.
 If you want to effectively heat your room, the size of the device’s heating element matters.

 Look for one with at least 1500 watts of power.
 Other factors also come into play.
 If it has an adjustable thermostat and high wattage output, there’s no doubt its ability to warm your home.